 Dandelion salve is simple and makes your skin look, and feel, amazing.
 At first, I wasn’t sure what I was going to use this salve for.
 Maybe a hand lotion?
 Feet?
 Body?
 I knew that dandelions are amazing for your skin, but I wasn’t sure of the best place to apply.

-I’ve been using dandelion salve, intermittently, for just under a year, slathering it onto my hands and, at times, under my eyes.
+I’ve been using dandelion salve, intermittently, for just under a year, slathering it onto my hands and, now under my eyes instead of an eye cream.
 As a long-time lover of Estee Lauder products, especially the night repair line, I’ve slathered expensive creams and serums onto my face for years.
 Yes, my skin looks amazing.
 Yes, it feels even better.
 And, yes, my bank account cries every time I run out.

 This great article talks of the benefits of dandelions for your skin AND had had a tincture recipe I’m excited to try.